15 Best Things to do in San Francisco with Kids

 This suggestion is most suitable for those who have 3 days to spend in San Francisco or longer.

 Santa Cruz, a 1.5-hour drive from San Francisco, is one of the best towns in California for families.
-It is famous for its long boardwalk, the longest of its kind in the U.S. In fact, the boardwalk, which is also home to many rides like the Loggers Revenge and Giant Dipper rollercoasters, is often labelled as the “Coney Island of the West”.
+It is famous for its long boardwalk, the longest of its kind in the U.S. In fact, the boardwalk, which is also home to many rides like the Loggers Revenge and Giant Dipper rollercoasters, is often labeled as the “Coney Island of the West”.
 Of course, the many rides, arcade games, and candy stands here at the boardwalk are popular with children, and every day in the Summer (and weekends in other seasons), it is rammed with tourists.

 To escape the crowds, head into Santa Cruz town which is under-rated and great for boutique stores.
 The town is also where the best restaurants are, like the kid-friendly and vegan Cafe Gratitude on Lincoln Street and the casual Veg on the Edge in the Cooperhouse Shopping Center.
 After food, why not treat the kids (and yourself) to an ice cream from the Penny Ice Creamery on Cedar Street, famous because all of their delicious flavors are organic and made from scratch?